IBM/kafka-quickstart-workshop/part1/local-kafka.md

 ./bin/zookeeper-server-start.sh ./config/zookeeper.properties
 ```

 We have now started a ZooKeeper ensemble consisting of a single server.
-Again this is not suitable for production bbut this is enough to start a Kafka cluster.
+Again this is not suitable for production but this is enough to start a Kafka cluster.

 ## Configuring a local Kafka cluster